togry/metronome/README.md

 Above the timeline, one dot per click in the current measure, sized and coloured by weight (downbeat / primary / subdivision).
 Rests are drawn as small hollow dots.
-The dot for the current click lights up in real time.
+Each click flashes its dot for about 120 ms, or until the next click if that comes sooner — so fast subdivisions read as a moving light and slow beats as a distinct pulse.
 The header line shows the measure number, any rehearsal mark, the grouping, and the resulting click count.

 When stopped, the visualiser previews whatever measure the cursor is on, so you can step through the piece with the arrow keys and see each bar's pattern